Matthieu GILSON

 -

-2014-2020: I joined Gustavo Deco's lab (Barcelona, Spain) as a post-doc within the Human Brain Project, with a Marie Sklodowska-Curie Action fellowship for 2 years.
-My focus has shifted to the interpretation of neuroimaging data (especially fMRI), but still with a network-oriented perspective.
+2014-2020: I joined Gustavo Deco's lab (Barcelona, Spain) as a post-doc within the Human Brain Project, then got a Marie Sklodowska-Curie Action fellowship in 2016.
+My focus was on macroscopic network modeling to analyze neuroimaging data (especially fMRI), with a focus on estimation in the context of effective connectivity.

 -

-2020-now: I joined Moritz Helias' lab at INM-6 in Jülich Forschungszentrum (Germany).
-I will pursue the development of the theory presented in our paper about the covariance perceptron.
+2020-2021: I joined Moritz Helias' lab at INM-6 in Jülich Forschungszentrum (Germany).
+I pursued the development of the learning theory for microcircuits to explore neuronal representations and their processing in networks.

 complete cv